swisskyrepo/swisskyrepo.github.io/_posts/2024-10-02-Pokemon-Glitches.md

 Now it's time to trigger this battle with our GENGAR since we have tailored the memory to be the Pokemon #14 at the level 1.
 Going into the grass and getting attacked by wild Pokemon is not the correct way as it will update the fields `EnemyMonUnmodifiedSpecial` and `MonEnemyAttackMod` in the memory.

-Actually it is way easier than that, when we escaped the battle using the « `Escape Rope` », we put the meta-map script ID into an inconsistent state. `Meta-map scripts` are also called `GameProgressFlags`, its a list of events used to execute code on the current maps, for example, on the first map you can't walk into the grass until you advance further into the story, it is disabled later by changing the ID of the meta-map script.
+Actually it is way easier than that, when we escaped the battle using the « `Escape Rope` », we put the meta-map script ID into an inconsistent state. `Meta-map scripts` are also called `GameProgressFlags`, its a list of events used to execute code on the current map.
+For example, on the first map you can't walk into the grass until you advance further into the story, it is disabled later by changing the ID of the meta-map script.

-By default the map of the Viridian forest searches for trainers: `CheckFightingMapTrainers` (0), but we left it with `DisplayEnemyTrainerTextAndStartBattle` (1) when the « `!` » mark appeared before we "escape".
+By default the map of the Viridian Forest searches for trainers: `CheckFightingMapTrainers` (0), but we left it with `DisplayEnemyTrainerTextAndStartBattle` (1) when the « `!` » mark appeared before we "escape".

 ![](/images/PokemonGlitches/metaname-script-id.png)

-By going back to the map, the `DisplayEnemyTrainerTextAndStartBattle` will still be enabled script, and it will launch a new battle.
+By going back to the map, the meta-map script will still be `DisplayEnemyTrainerTextAndStartBattle`, and it will launch a new battle with the parameter we carefully modified in the memory.

 ![](/images/PokemonGlitches/gengar-lvl1-encounter.gif)